The city has adopted Altibase since 2012 because it was the only option to accommodate and process extremely high volumes of data in real time.

 - Real time data is vital for the city to act on natural disasters and crime.

 - Its budget limited the amount of investment/expenditure allowed for IT solutions.

-The city adopted Altibase in hybrid mode in 2012.
+The city has adopted Altibase in hybrid mode since 2012.
 Other on-disk databases dropped out after benchmark testing: they simply could not handle the required performance with vast volumes of data.
 Altibase was 4 times faster than its closest contender in TPC-C benchmark test.

 - Altibase met the city’s database requirements.
 Its proven hybrid database technology enabled the city to handle data from sensors without issues.